Cloud-Based Digital Banking: Advantages, Risks and Implementation

 Regulatory and Compliance

 In 2016, the Financial Conduct Authority (FCA) published new guidelines for cloud adoption within the sector.
-The regulator argued there is nothing stopping banks from implementing cloud services, including public cloud, in a way that complies with the organization's rules.
+The regulator argued that nothing stops banks from implementing cloud services, including public cloud, in a way that complies with the organization's rules.

 The European Central Bank (ECB) also specifically warned fintech banks about the hazards of the cloud in a September 2017 report.
 Cyber security and outsourcing risks are particular problems for fintech businesses because of their technology-driven core, which means they are likely to adopt the cloud at an early stage of maturity.